 The Inside Passage, also called the Inland Passage or the Inner Passage, is a stretch of protected ocean approx. 1,500 km long, that runs from Puget Sound in Washington State, USA, along the British Columbia, Canada coastline, to Skagway, Alaska, USA.
 It is a popular cruising area and marine transportation route, due to its absence of open ocean swells and its relatively flat and calm waters.

-- TIP: On Inside Passage cruises with Maple Leaf, you'll sail on a 92-foot, classic schooner with just 8 guests to explore the wildlife and spectacular natural world.
-You'll have exceptional experiences of the area's whales, bears, seabirds, rainforest, and other wildlife, with our expert, local naturalists and guides.
+- TIP: On Inside Passage cruises with Maple Leaf, you’ll sail on an 88-foot converted tugboat, or a 92-foot classic schooner, with just 8 to 12 guests.
+These trips explore the wildlife and spectacular natural world — whales, bears, seabirds, rainforest, and other wildlife, with our expert, local naturalists and guides.
 Read more about these small ship cruises here.

 Inquire about our inside passage trips.